 What to Do

 - Tulum Town – If you don’t stay in Tulum town, I would highly suggest you at least take half a day to roam around and explore.
-There is a main road that’s full of shops that sell Mexican tapestries and hand-made leather goods.
-I didn’t have enough room in my luggage or I probably would have come home with 4875489573 tapestries and no money.
+The main road in Tulum is full of shops that sell Mexican tapestries and hand-made leather goods.

 - The Beach Road – We spent a few hours walking around the Beach Road on the day we rented a car.
-There are lots of neat shops and restaurants in the area, but this part of Tulum is a lot more expensive, so be prepared.
-Parking a car along the Beach Road can be a little tricky, but there are a few places that will allow you to pay and park.
+There are a lot of neat shops and restaurants in the area.
+Parking a car along the Beach Road is a little tricky, but there are a few places that will allow you to pay and park.

 - Gran Cenote – There are a lot of cenotes in the area, but this one – in my opinion – is the prettiest.
 Besides the mosquitos and bats, of course.
 Arrive right when they open if you want to enjoy it semi-peacefully.
-I say semi because even though we got there around 15 minutes before it opened, there were already about 10 people in line.
 It’s $10 per person and they do accept U.S. currency.
 Pro tip: if you pay with U.S. currency, make sure your bills are crisp and neat – no rips, tears, or any bills that are taped together.

 - Chichen Itza – If you have the time, I would recommend visiting the Mayan ruins of Chichen Itza.
 Unfortunately, we didn’t get to make it, but it’s on our to-do list for our next trip.
 It’s about a 2-hour drive from Tulum, so this is an excursion you will definitely need a car for.